Aramark: Controversies

+Injuries due to negligent National Park Service concession maintenance

+In 2022, Aramark was repeatedly ordered to repair documented "extensive deterioration and rot of railings", but in June 2023, "a guest fell from the porch of the Clark building of the Wawona Hotel after the railing failed when leaned on," according to a National Park Service report.

 FY2018 management bonuses

 Three days before FY2018 management bonus payouts were to be paid, an internal communication told the management team that performance bonuses were postponed for three months.
 No explanation was ever given.
-This follows the company's 401k match at the plan minimum after a “phenomenal” year as reported by the CEO Eric Foss.
+This followed the company's 401k match at the plan minimum after a "phenomenal" year, as reported by the CEO Eric Foss.

-Labor law violations
+Labor disputes

 In April 2010, Aramark and the Coalition of Immokalee Workers reached a resolution that called for a 70−80% increase in wages for tomato pickers.

 Aramark has also been the subject of a number of scandals regarding labor practices and business ethics.
 These include firing workers for reporting unsanitary food conditions, paying fringe wages, not paying for all hours worked, not paying backpay, and firing or eliminating the positions of those who file Equal Employment Opportunity Commission (EEOC) claims.

+In September 2024, Aramark concessions workers with UNITE HERE at the South Philadelphia Sports Complex initiated a four-day strike, seeking a better contract.
+Major grievances included low wages, insufficient health insurance, and the separate counting of hours worked at different facilities to avoid full-time classification and benefits.
+Workers asked fans to continue boycotting the concessions stands and buying team merchandise online.